ziyangz5/MinePilot/docs/final.md

 We want our agent to drive as far as possible without hitting obstacles set on a road in a given period of time (30 seconds).
 The boundary of the road is surrounded by redstone wall, so the agent must make sure it drive on the road and avoid driving onto the shoulder.
 The size of the road is 9 by 150, and there are 22 pillars as obstacles on the road.
 You can see the details of the map from the figure below:
 <div style="text-align:center"><img src="figures_f/f1.png" /></div>
 <br>
 We want to develop our agent in a way similar to modern self-driving solutions.
 Therefore, we are using Deep Q-learning Network (DQN) with computer vision (image segmentation) to solve this problem.
 We also set the forward speed of our agent as a continuos variable to simulate the reality.
+Using machine learning algorithm is essential to solve this problem since in real world, it is very hard to get simple grid representation of roads, and the action space is continuos in the real world.
+Auto-driving agent can only get complex vision information and limited depth information from camera and radar.

-## Approach
+## Approaches

 In this project, we use the following models to be baselines or to solve this problem:
 1. Random model (baseline 1)